Podcasts Archive - Page 4 of 77 - Retirement Wisdom

 I help people who are retiring, but aren’t quite done yet, discover what’s next and build their custom version of their next life.
 A meaningful retirement doesn’t just happen by accident.

-Schedule a call today to discuss how The Designing Your Life process created by Bill Burnett & Dave Evans can help you make your life in retirement a great one – on your own terms.
+Schedule a call today to discuss how the Designing Your Life process created by Bill Burnett & Dave Evans can help you make your life in retirement a great one — on your own terms.

 About Your Podcast Host

-Joe Casey is an executive coach who also helps people design their next life after their primary career and create their version of The Multipurpose Retirement.™ He created his own next chapter after a twenty-six-year career at Merrill Lynch, where he was Senior Vice President and Head of HR for Global Markets & Investment Banking.
-Today, in addition to his work with clients, Joe hosts The Retirement Wisdom Podcast, which thanks to his guests and loyal listeners, ranks in the top 1 % globally in popularity by Listen Notes, with over 1.5 million downloads.
-Business Insider has recognized Joe as one of 23 innovative coaches who are making a difference.
+In addition to his work with clients, Joe hosts The Retirement Wisdom Podcast, ranked in the top 1% globally in popularity by Listen Notes, with over 1.6 million downloads.
+Business Insider recognized Joe as one of 23 innovative coaches who are making a difference.
 He’s the author of Win the Retirement Game: How to Outsmart the 9 Forces Trying to Steal Your Joy.

 Wise Quotes

-On How to Winter
+On Mistakes to Avoid